badrbenfraj/altar.io-full-stack-exercise/README.md

 ## WebSocket Authorization

 **Note:** The current implementation is missing the Authorization header when making WebSocket connections from the frontend.
-To secure WebSocket connections, the Authorization header needs to be sent from the frontend app to the backend WebSocket server with the Bearer token.
+To secure WebSocket connections in the backend, the Authorization header needs to be sent from the frontend app to the backend WebSocket server with the Bearer token to have a fully secured application but other then this everything should be works fine.

 thats why I commented out the Auth guard for websocket gateway.